 Because kegs are a capital expense item, there really is no “acceptable” loss.
 Kegs are expensive, and a brewery can only sell draft beer if there are kegs to fill.
 This raises the questions: When does keg loss have a visible financial impact, and what can a brewery do about it?

 Many craft brewers use distributors to move their kegs into the retail market, and small brewers greatly benefit from their distributor networks.
-Acting as the delivery arm for product, the brewer simply moves kegs to the distributor with no knowledge or vision of which kegs are going to which accounts or how long those kegs sit there – full or empty.
+Acting as the delivery arm for a product, the brewer simply moves kegs to the distributor with no knowledge or vision of which kegs are going to which accounts or how long those kegs sit there – full or empty.
 And if a keg is stolen from a retailer or picked up by another distributor, how can you, the brewer, find out about this and what can be done?

 Should you hold your distribution partners accountable – and is it even worth the trouble?
 If you choose to go that route, how can you have a meaningful, but not detrimental, conversation about missing kegs with your distributor partners?
 Ensuring financial stability while maintaining a good relationship with your distributor partners can be a difficult line to straddle.